router-resources/CrossChainNFTAssignment/README.md

 Utils.RquestArgs(1000000000000000,
 false)
 ```
-2) These structs should also be passed as parameters to requestToDest function to set the acknowledgement type , gas limit and gas price for
+2) These structs should also be passed as parameters to requestToDest function to set the acknowledgement type , gas limit and gas price for
 acknowledgment
 ```sh
 Utils.AckType(Utils.AckType.NO_ACK),